 Our 5 Myths about Window Film post has been one of our most-read and we understand why.
 Even in 2019, with all the advances in window film (or window tint, used interchangeably throughout this post), there are still a lot of misconceptions out there about the effectiveness, flexibility, and benefits of professionally installed window tint.
 Hence, we’ve updated our list of myths and benefits.
 Plus, we’ve added some examples of just how amazing this product can be for your home or business.
+Have other questions?
+Try our Learning Center.

 Myth #1 – Will window films will make the interior of your building or home too dark?